jdi-docs/jdi-light/source/includes/_tutorial.md

     @FindBy(css ="#contact-form #description") WebElement descriptionText;
     @FindBy(css ="#contact-form [type=submit]") WebElement submitButton;
 ```
-**Selenium:** (9 loc)<br/>
+**Selenium:** (9 lines of code)<br/>
-In Selenium we should describe all elements on form.
-This is easy to do for simple elements like TextField's, Checkboxes, TextArea and buttons.<br/>
+In Selenium we should describe all elements of the form.
+This is easy to do for simple elements like TextFields, Checkboxes, TextArea and buttons.<br/>
-_Note: you must add **#contact-form** to some elements locators.<br/>
+_Note: you must add **#contact-form** to some element locators._<br/>
-And because we have no ideas on what UI element this WebElement represent this is a good practice to add type as part of its names
+And because we have no idea about what UI element this WebElement represents, it is a good practice to add type as a part of its names
 <br/><br/>

 ```java